Jabber Sheep Farm

 Who: Introduce and promote yourself - let people know about you and your project.
 When writing letters, tell either your age or what grade you are in.
 State your experience in raising your animal (how many years you have been in 4-H or FFA).

 What: Promote your animal - Tell what type and breed of animal you have.
 Provide a photo of you and your animal if at all possible.
 Computers and digital photos are great.
 Let the prospective buyers know why they should buy YOUR animal.
-Use facts about the way you are raising your animal: type of feed, how long on feed, how much your animal weighs and how much you expect it to weigh.
+Use facts about the way you are raising your animal: type of feed (this is very important for many buyers), how long on feed, how much your animal weighs and how much you expect it to weigh by sale day.

 Why: Let them know why they should come to the auction and buy a meat animal.
 Explain the high quality and yields they should expect.
-Let the buyer know what you plan to use the money raised for wither it is to purchase another animal, save for college/school or something special.
+Let the buyer know what you plan to use the money raised for: purchase another animal, save for college/school or something special.

 When & Where: Don't forget to list the day, time and location of the auction!